Ilja-Lom/advanced_bioinformatics_assignment/README.md

-# test-bioinformatics
+# Advanced Bioinformatics Assignment

-This is a test document!
+This repository contains the files as part of the assignment for Advanced Bioinformatics.